papaux/til/README.md

 # TIL

 My own TIL (*Today I learned*) mainly about Linux commands, tools and programming.
-TIL are small I borrowed the concept from https://github.com/jbranchaud/til
+TILs are concise write-ups about everything I find useful and want to remember about these topies.
+I borrowed the concept from https://github.com/jbranchaud/til

+There are 7 TILs in this repository!
 Enjoy!

 ## Categories